comp-physics/roseNNa/README.md

 </a>
 </p>

-roseNNA is a fast, portable, and minimally-intrusive library for neural network inference.
+RoseNNa is a fast, portable, and minimally-intrusive library for neural network inference.
-It can run inference on neural networks in [ONNX](https://onnx.ai/) format, which is universal and can be used with PyTorch, TensorFlow, Keras, and more. roseNNa's intended use case is large Fortran- and C-based HPC codebases.
+It can run inference on neural networks in [ONNX](https://onnx.ai/) format, which is universal and can be used with PyTorch, TensorFlow, Keras, and more.
+RoseNNa's intended use case is large Fortran- and C-based HPC codebases.
 It currently supports RNNs, CNNs, and MLPs, though more architectures are in the works.
 The library is optimized Fortran and outperforms PyTorch (by a factor between 2 and 5x) for the relatively small neural networks used in physics applications, like CFD.
+It is described in detail in the following manuscript: <a href="http://arxiv.org/abs/2307.16322">A. Bati, S. H. Bryngelson (2023) arXiv 2307.16322</a>.

 ## Hello RoseNNa